w3c/wai-aria-practices/content/fundamental-keyboard-interface.md

       <p>
-        As described in section <a href="/fundamentals/keyboard-interface/#kbd_generalnav" class="sec-ref">Fundamental Keyboard Navigation Conventions</a>, the tab sequence should include only one focusable element of a composite UI component.
+        As described in section <a href="{{ site.baseurl }}/fundamentals/keyboard-interface/#kbd_generalnav" class="sec-ref">Fundamental Keyboard Navigation Conventions</a>, the tab sequence should include only one focusable element of a composite UI component.
         Once a composite contains focus, keys other than <kbd>Tab</kbd> and <kbd>Shift + Tab</kbd> enable the user to move focus among its focusable elements.
-        Authors are free to choose which keys move focus inside of a composite, but they are strongly advised to use the same key bindings as similar components in common GUI operating systems as demonstrated in <a href="/patterns/" class="sec-ref">Design Patterns and Widgets</a>.
+        Authors are free to choose which keys move focus inside of a composite, but they are strongly advised to use the same key bindings as similar components in common GUI operating systems as demonstrated in <a href="{{ site.baseurl }}/patterns/" class="sec-ref">Design Patterns and Widgets</a>.
       </p>

       <p> The convention for where focus lands in a composite when it receives focus as a result of a <kbd>Tab</kbd> key event depends on the type of composite.
 It is typically one of the following. </p>